-A permanent endowment with earnings to be used exclusively to support programs for the needy, especially children, in Jackson County.
+A permanent endowment with earnings to be used exclusively to support programs for low-income people, especially children, in Jackson County.

 This fund was established in 2003 by a generous bequest from Ashland residents Reed and Carolee Walker.
-It was their that the Walker Fund be used to help low-income people, particularly children.
-Reed Walker’s will said in part: “Preference shall be given to organizations that provide food, shelter, emergency needs services and other services to the poor and needy in Jackson County and that provide an opportunity for those living in poverty be become more self-sufficient … In addition, preference shall be given to organizations and elementary schools that provide health, clothing, nutrition services, emergency needs, enhancement programs and field trips for children living in poverty.”
+It was their will that the Walker Fund be used to help low-income people, particularly children.
+Reed Walker’s will said in part: “Preference shall be given to organizations that provide food, shelter, emergency needs services and other services...in Jackson County and that provide an opportunity for those living in poverty to become more self-sufficient… In addition, preference shall be given to organizations and elementary schools that provide health, clothing, nutrition services, emergency needs, enhancement programs and field trips for children living in poverty.”

 Please review the Walker Fund Grant Program Guidelines for more information about:

 - We believe that creative and sustainable solutions come from people who work in partnership to address common needs and aspirations.

 - We give high priority to investments that create positive, substantive change and attempt to resolve problems at their source.

 - We recognize and respect Oregon's diverse regions and populations, and we seek to advance equity, diversity and inclusion through our programs.